BandGapAI/gan-1d-least-squares/README.md

-This is a repository that contains numerical simulations for the paper __Convergence and Optimality Analysis of Low-Dimensional Generative Adversarial Networks using Error Function Integrals__.
+This is a repository that contains numerical simulations for the paper __Convergence and Optimality Analysis of Low-Dimensional Generative Adversarial Networks using Error Function Integrals__ (Graham W. Pulford, Kirill Kondrashov).

 The code is related to stochastic gradient descent (SGD) method, the analytical part is described in the paper and not present in the code.
 We provide a comparison